 Do you use sofrito?
 If so, do you use homemade or store brought sofrito?

-If you’re a blogger, add a DIRECT link to your recipe below.
-If you do not blog, but have a Latinalicious recipe that you would like to share, shoot me an e-mail at MsLatina@latinaonamission.com with “Sabroso Saturday Recipe” in the Subject line.
+If you have a Latinalicious recipe that you would like to share, shoot me an e-mail at MsLatina@latinaonamission.com with “Sabroso Saturday Recipe” in the Subject line.
 If I’m able to make it at home and my family enjoys it, I will feature your recipe!

 Enjoy & have a Sabroso Saturday!